xericguzman/objective-reasoning/README.md

 ## `getPlaylistLength`

-Write a function that takes in a playlist and returns the number of songs in the playlist
+Write a function, `getPlaylistLength` that takes in a playlist and returns the number of songs in the playlist

 A playlist object will look like this:
 ```